dbrinegar/dbrinegar.github.com/_posts/2015-01-27-weird-bash-bug.md

 ## the bug

-It appears to me that if the trap handler calls any external program, then pipes are blocked at 64k.
+It appears to me that if the trap handler calls any external program--even if there is no output--then pipes are blocked at 64k.
 In the example above, echo is a bash built-in and seems to not cause this behavior.
-So let's use the system /bin/echo
+So let's use the system /bin/echo to trigger the bug:

 {% highlight console %}
 $ trap '/bin/echo trap' debug